Home Compare GIVN.SW vs PPG

 Givaudan vs PPG Industries: Which Stock Looks Stronger in 2026?

-PPG Industries holds the cleaner structural position, with the lead spread across growth and stability.
+The structural profiles are close, with PPG Industries carrying a narrow edge on stability.
 Givaudan still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON